Godana Doyo

 Godana Doyo is a Kenyan politician who was the first Governor of Isiolo County from 2013 to 2017, elected as a member of the United Republican Party (before it joined the Jubilee Party).
 He was defeated in his re-election bid, this time as a member of the Party of Development and Reforms, by Mohammed Kuti.

-Doyo was cleared of all cases filed by the Ethics and Anti-Corruption Commission.
+In 2017 Doyo was charged with abuse of office in a case filed by the Ethics and Anti-Corruption Commission.